 |

-Centrality measure The link labels now indicate the fraction of shortest path's that go through this link.
+A link label now indicates the fraction of shortest paths that go through this link.

 the original graph.
 Both links have a central position between the two intended clusters.